aurelliaazzahra/aurellia/README.md

 <img align='left' src="https://github.com/aurelliaazzahra.png?size=200" />

- About Me 👨‍💻
+ <h3> About Me 👨‍💻</h3>
-   *Hello, let me introduce myself.
+   <p> <i Hello, let me introduce myself.
 I am Aurellia Azzahra Putri Huda, a graduate of SMK Negeri 1 Batam majoring in Computer and Network Engineering.
 There, I started studying since 2021 and finished my school in 2024.
 During my time at SMK, I was heavily involved in various projects related to information technology, from building computer networks, managing servers, to studying network security and basic programming.*
-    *Now, I am continuing my studies at the Batam State Polytechnic, majoring in Informatics, a study program in Software Engineering Technology.
-I am interested in continuing to hone my skills in the world of software development and technology.*
+    Now, I am continuing my studies at the Batam State Polytechnic, majoring in Informatics, a study program in Software Engineering Technology.
+I am interested in continuing to hone my skills in the world of software development and technology.></i></p>

 <h3>The Questions You May Have 😕</h3>